Wix vs Shopify vs Squarespace (2023) — The Essential Comparison

 For ecommerce projects, choose Shopify.
 When it comes to online selling, it’s by far the most sophisticated and scalable option of the three products being compared, and particularly good for dropshipping and print-on-demand applications.

 For a good all rounder, choose Wix.
 It offers a nice mix of content management tools, ecommerce tools and marketing tools at a reasonable price point.
+It also provides the most comprehensive support offering of the three products under discussion.
 In short, it gives you a lot of bang for your buck.

 The comparison is divided into two parts — first up you’ll find a table that gives you an ‘at-a-glance’ overview of how key features compare across the three platforms.